The Hard Truth About Refined Oils

 These inflammatory oils are one of the major reasons for all the pain, inflammation, and brain issues we have today.
 Sadly, they are affecting children as well as adults.
 How does this affect us, health-wise?
 In a few ways.
 When we consume refined, rancid oil it triggers the release of free radicals which create inflammation and damage the integrity of our cells, while the trans-fatty substances wreak havoc on our cardiovascular health.
 This is important to understand as nearly all chronic diseases, from heart disease and cancer to Parkinson’s disease and dementia, are rooted in chronic inflammation.
 Plus, the chemicals left over from the deodorization and bleaching process place an additional burden on our livers and other organs of detoxification.
 These oils are also very high in pro-inflammatory omega-6 fatty acids, which creates a whole other cascade of health issues.

 The Dangers of Omega-6 fatty AcidsBy nature, the plants, nuts, and seeds most commonly used for their oils are naturally high in omega-6 fatty acids.
 But wait...aren’t fatty acids a good thing?
 Yes, they are, but only when consumed in the proper proportion of omega-3 fatty acids (found in wild-caught salmon, grass-fed beef, walnuts, flaxseeds, chia seeds, etc.) to omega 6 fatty acids; which is 2:1 (2 omega 6 to 1 omega 3).
-Unfortunately, due to our high-refined-fat standard American diet, most people consume a daily ratio of about 15:1, which has been proven to disrupt critical biological functions, such as gene expression and brain development1, while creating or exacerbating a number of potential health problems, including2:
+Unfortunately, due to our high-refined-fat standard American diet, most people consume a daily ratio of about 15:1

 - Cardiovascular disease